 Buildings & Facilities Overview

-Title II of the ADA tells us that buildings, parks, and other facilities run by state and local governments must meet accessibility standards.
+Title II of the ADA tells us that buildings, parks, and other facilities run by state and local governments (public entities) must meet accessibility standards.
 Title III says that many privately run places where products and services are sold (Title III calls them places of public accommodation) must also meet accessibility standards.
 In addition, the ADA applies to public and private transportation.

 In many cases, when you’re designing, building, or altering the built environment, you need to follow rules based on the ADA.
 You may also need to follow state or local rules regarding accessibility.
 (Federal buildings and facilities have similar requirements that are legislated by the ABA, or Architectural Barriers Act.)